Software Testing with Large Language Models: Survey, Landscape, and Vision: Challenges and Opportunities

-\ul{Employing LLMs for non-functional testing.} In our collected studies, LLMs are primarily used for functional testing, with only few applications in security testing, and no practice in performance testing, usability testing or others.

-One possible reason for the prevalence of LLM-based solutions in functional testing is that they are able to convert functional testing problems into code generation or natural language generation problems, which LLMs are particularly adept at solving.
-For our collected studies related with security testing, all of them involve the vulnerability detection and repair in the source code, rather than the security of the whole software system.
-This also attributes to the capability of LLM in understanding and processing the source code.

-On the other hand, performance testing and usability testing may require more specialized models that are designed to detect and analyze specific types of data, handle complex statistical analyses, or determine the buggy criteria.
-Moreover, there have been dozens of performance testing tools (e.g., LoadRunner) which can generate a workload that simulates real-world usage scenarios and achieve relative satisfactory performance.

-The potential opportunities might let the LLM integrates the performance testing tools and acts like the LangChain \cite{LangChain}, for better simulating different types of workloads based on real user behavior.
-Furthermore, the LLMs can identify the parameter combinations and values that have the highest potential to trigger performance problems.
-It is essentially a way to rank and prioritize different parameter settings based on their impact on performance and improve the efficiency of performance testing.

-\ul{Employing LLMs for other types of software.} We also analyze what types of software have been explored in the collected studies.
-Results show that the following types of software are explored, as shown in Figure \ref{fig:softwareUnderTest}.
-Note that, since a large portion of studies are focused on the unit testing or program repair, they are conducted on publicly available datasets and do not involve specific software types.
+We analyze what types of software have been explored in the collected studies, as shown in Figure \ref{fig:softwareUnderTest}.
+Note that, since a large portion of studies are focused on unit testing or program repair, they are conducted on publicly available datasets and do not involve specific software types.

-From the analysis in Section \ref{subsec_testingtask_input}, the LLM can generate not only the source code for testing DL libraries, but also the textual input for testing mobile apps, even the models for testing CPS.
-Overall, the LLM provides a flexible and powerful framework for generating test inputs for a wide range of applications, including testing DL libraries, mobile apps, and CPS.
-Its versatility would makes it useful for testing the software in other domains.
+From the analysis in Section \ref{subsec_testingtask_input}, the LLM can generate not only the source code for testing DL libraries but also the textual input for testing mobile apps, even the models for testing CPS.
+Overall, the LLM provides a flexible and powerful framework for generating test inputs for a wide range of applications.
+Its versatility would make it useful for testing the software in other domains.